FoxvanMR/TheCallingOfTheDarkKingMod/README.md

 	- Synergies:
 		- Shaman Stone: Nail Arts damage is increased.
 		- Spell Twister: Nail Arts cost is reduced.
 - Price of SOUL.
-No effects implemented yet.
+Allows to spend Geo to cover the missing SOUL of a spell.
 	- Planned synergies:
 		- Unbreakable Greed: Spell prices reduced.
 		- Gathering Swarm: Charm cooldown reduced.
+		- Nail and SOUL: Works with the powered Nail Arts.

 ## Bugs conocidos / Known bugs